 They are generally friendly with other dogs.

-Pomskies tend to have long, fluffy coats thanks to a mix of their Pomeranian and Siberian Husky genes.
+The Pomsky tends to have long, fluffy coats thanks to a mix of their Pomeranian and Siberian Husky genes.
 Regular brushing is recommended a few times a week to remove loose fur.
 Baths should be given once every few months, or on an as-needed basis.